 for audio-visual and music services.

-For additional assistance and information for Tri-UU members and friends, consult the Member Resources section below.
+For additional information and assistance for Tri-UU members and friends, consult the Member Resources section below.

 Welcomes new and regular members, provides greeters for services, sponsors New Member orientation, manages mentoring program

 for new members.